Caring for a patient – palliative or end of life (2 day course)

 Who should attend?

-For any carer who has an interest in supporting patients who are palliative or end of life.
+For any carer, support worker who has an interest in supporting patients who are palliative or end of life.

 Course details

-This two day face to face course will provide delegates with an overview of the potential issues that a patient who is at end of life or palliative care may have.
+This two day face to face course will provide delegates with an overview of the potential concerns that a person with a palliative diagnosis or is facing end of life may have.

 Supported by the Ambitions Framework (NHS England » Ambitions for Palliative and End of Life Care: A national framework for local action 2021-2026)